hkmarcoot/ciptex-task-management-frontend/README.md

 Sockette is a package that simplify using the websocket from the frontend.

-The sockette can be found here: [GitHub- sockette](https://github.com/lukeed/sockette)
+The sockette can be found here: [GitHub - sockette](https://github.com/lukeed/sockette)

 After a few trials, the frontend can fetch data from AWS WebSocket API.
 I got this reply after sending { action: "scanEntireTable" } to the api: